 Between 2010 and 2022, the share of the eligible labor force from each MPO county stayed close to an average of 86% in Fayette County and 14% in Jessamine County.
 Similarly, the percent of eligible workers participating in the labor force has stayed around 68% since 2010.

 In addition to the labor force residing in the MPO area, it is estimated that nearly 210,000 people work in the MPO region (either living in the MPO area or commuting into the MPO area).
-Employment within the two-county area is expected to grow to over 300,000 by 2050.

 Travel Modes